queryluke/masseffect-5e-pdf/parts/armor-sets.md

 ___
 - **Cost:** 73,950

-You can regain 2d4 tech points every short rest..
+You can regain 2d4 tech points every short rest.